kodinkat/disciple-tools-documentation/disciple-tools-theme/wp-admin/dt-settings/storage-setup.md

 2. Click **Users** → **Create user**
 3. Enter a username (e.g., "disciple-tools-storage")
 4. Select **Programmatic access** only
-5. Attach the following policy (create custom policy if needed):
+5. Attach the following policy (create custom policy if needed).
+Make sure to replace `your-bucket-name` with your actual bucket name:

 ```json
 {